Availing ITC as per Section 16 (2) (aa)

 If your company makes any more ITC claims or fails to follow this new requirement, you could face fines or have your GSTIN suspended.
 Businesses may experience subpar ITC claims if they wait too long to take action, which would hurt their profitability and, in turn, their working capital.

 ITC reconciliations should now be dynamic, real-time, and performed for each payment cycle, preferably once a week or more frequently.
-The manual way is difficult, taxing, and time-consuming, as you'll notice.

 Businesses typically communicate with their vendors every so often or once a quarter.
-It occurs during phone calls, text messages, and emails.
+It occurs through phone calls, text messages, and emails.
 But tracking becomes challenging because these are not connected to the ERP.
 Future enterprises must continuously remind non-compliant vendors to upload invoices by following up with them in real-time.

-To drive out non-compliant vendors once or twice a year, it may be necessary to postpone payments of the outstanding invoices or GST.
+To drive out non-compliant vendors once or twice a year, it may be necessary to postpone payments of the whole amount of outstanding invoices or GST.
 Companies did not, however, use tactics for quick posting bills or vendor rates.
-When an invoice does not show in GSTR-2B by the 14th of the month following the quarter, payment for an uploaded invoice should always be marked as "Hold GST until matched."
+When an invoice does not show in GSTR-2B by the 14th of the month following the quarter, payment for an uploaded invoice should always be marked as “Hold GST until matched.”